buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 These can be useful for showing clients or project partners **examples of how typical design problems are addressed**.
 (A series of credit card patterns if you’re developing a digital store, for example.)

-In my work, I keep collections of example patterns organised by folders. **For each pattern, I create a new Keynote slidedeck and organise all of my screenshots accompanied by comments.** [Here is an example.](https://noti.st/mrmurphy/SQzORm/pattern-library-netlify-credit-card-modal)
+In my work, I keep collections of example patterns organised by folders. **For each pattern, I create a new Keynote slidedeck and organise all of my screenshots accompanied by comments.** Here is an example, analysing [Netlify’s Credit Card Modal Pattern](https://noti.st/mrmurphy/SQzORm/pattern-library-netlify-credit-card-modal).

 {% include figure.html url="/images/ch3/c3-s1-6-netlify-credit-card-modal.png" alt="Netlify’s Credit Card Modal Pattern" description="An example of one of a series of pattern library slidedecks that I’ve created for my own reference in my studio.
 (Essentially my own Pattern Tap.)" %}